Verifying Chemical Reaction Network Implementations: A Pathway Decomposition Approach: Motivations for a new theory

-Trace equivalence \cite{EN94,PEM99} is another notion of equivalence that is often found in formal verification literature. \textit{Weak} trace equivalence requires that it should be possible to ``label'' the reactions of the implementation CRN to be either a reaction of the target CRN or a ``null'' reaction.
+Trace equivalence \cite{EN94,PEM99} is another notion of equivalence that is often found in formal verification literature.
+To our knowledge, it has not been applied in the context of CRN equivalence.
+We interpret its application in this context as follows. \textit{Weak} trace equivalence requires that it should be possible to ``label'' the reactions of the implementation CRN to be either a reaction of the target CRN or a ``null'' reaction.
 This labeling must be such that for any formal initial state, any sequence of reactions that can take place in the target CRN should also be able to take place in the implementation CRN and vice versa, up to the interpretation specified by the given labeling.
-However, since trace equivalence only concerns reactions and not species, it turns out, in our setting, to be a very weak notion which does not even imply reachability.
-For example, consider the target CRN $\{A\rightleftharpoons B,\ A\to\emptyset\}$ and the implementation CRN $\{A\to i,\ B\to j,\ i\rightleftharpoons j,\ i\to\emptyset\}$.\footnote{$A\to\emptyset$ denotes a decaying reaction which consumes $A$ and produces nothing.} Then we can label $i\to j$ to be $A\to B$, $j\to i $ to be $B\to A$, $i\to\emptyset$ to be $A\to\emptyset$, and everything else to be null.
-This shows that this implementation CRN is trace equivalent to the target CRN in the above sense, but it is clear that these two CRNs do not have the same reachability.
-Whether one can modify the notion of trace equivalence to make it more useful in our setting is an open question.
+However, it turns out to be an inappropriate notion in our setting.
+For example, consider the target CRN $\{A\rightleftharpoons B, B\rightleftharpoons C, C\rightleftharpoons A\}$ and the implementation CRN $\{A\rightleftharpoons i, B\rightleftharpoons i, C\rightleftharpoons i\}$.
+The dynamics of the implementation appear correct since each reaction of the target CRN can be simulated in the implementation CRN in the obvious way by exactly two reactions: the first reaction consumes the reactant and produces an intermediate species $i$ while the second reaction consumes $i$ and produces the intended formal species.
+However, these CRNs are \emph{not} (weak-)trace equivalent.
+Consider that every reaction of the implementation CRN must be labeled by one of the six formal reactions (since the implementation CRN also consists of six reactions) and none can be labeled as a ``null'' reaction.
+Since any initial reaction of the implementation CRN must begin in a formal state, and since there are only three reactions that can occur from one of the three formal states, then any trace of the target CRN that begins with one of the \emph{other} three possible reactions cannot be simulated by the implementation CRN.
+Consider a second example with target CRN $\{A\rightleftharpoons B, B\to C, C\to A\}$ and implementation CRN $\{A\rightleftharpoons B, B\to j, j\to C, C\to A, C\to \emptyset, \emptyset\rightleftharpoons i\}$ where the implementation reactions $\{j\to C, C\to \emptyset, \emptyset\to i, i\to \emptyset\}$ are labeled as ``null'' and the other reactions are labeled in the obvious way that is consistent with formal species names.
+The implementation CRN exemplifies a common shortcoming of trace equivalence: inability to distinguish the two systems with respect to \textit{deadlock}.
+In our example the implementation CRN \textit{can in principle} simulate all finite and infinite traces of the target CRN, but once the first ``null'' reaction $C\to \emptyset$ occurs then only ``null'' reactions can follow.
+In essence, the implementation CRN can become ``stuck'' whereas the target CRN cannot.
+While (weak-)trace equivalence cannot distinguish based on deadlock conditions as in our second example, other equivalence notions such as bisimulation can.